fstubner/npm-run-mcp-server/README.md

 }
 ```

+**Note**: The server automatically detects the current project's `package.json` using `process.cwd()`, so no hardcoded paths are needed.
+It works seamlessly across all your projects.

 Then open Copilot Chat, switch to Agent mode, and start the `npm-scripts` server from the tools panel.

+### Multi-Project Workflow

+The MCP server is designed to work seamlessly across multiple projects without configuration changes:

+- **VS Code/Cursor**: Use workspace settings (`.vscode/mcp.json` or `.vscode/settings.json`) - the server automatically targets the current project
+- **Claude Desktop**: The server uses the working directory where Claude is launched
+- **No Hardcoded Paths**: All examples use `npx npm-run-mcp-server` without `--cwd` flags
+- **Automatic Detection**: The server walks up the directory tree to find the nearest `package.json`

+This means you can use the same MCP configuration across all your projects, and the server will automatically target the correct project based on where your MCP client is running.

 ### Install in Claude Code (VS Code extension)